Lauderdale County, Tennessee

 Lauderdale County is a county located on the western edge of the U.S. state of Tennessee, with its border the Mississippi River.
 As of the 2020 census, the population was 25,143.
 Its county seat is Ripley.
 Since the antebellum years, it has been developed for cotton as a major commodity crop.

 History

 Lauderdale County was created in 1835 from parts of Tipton, Dyer and Haywood counties.
 It was named for Lieutenant Colonel James Lauderdale, who was killed at the Battle of New Orleans in the War of 1812.
 Planters developed large cotton plantations along the waterways, and used enslaved African Americans in gangs to work and process this commodity crop.
 After the American Civil War, many freedmen initially stayed in the area, working the land as sharecroppers or tenant farmers.
 Whites used violence to enforce white supremacy after the war, continuing after Reconstruction.
-In the period after Reconstruction and into the early 20th century, whites in Lauderdale County committed eight lynchings of blacks.
+In the period after Reconstruction and into the early 20th century, whites in Lauderdale County committed eight lynchings of Black people.
 This was the fifth-highest total of any county in the state, but three other counties also had eight lynchings each in this period.